pipekit/argo-workflows/docs/artifact-plugin.md

 ### 2. Generate GRPC Server Code

-Use your language's GRPC tooling to generate server stubs from the protocol definition:
+Use your language's GRPC tooling to generate server stubs from the protocol definition.
+You will need the `googleapis` protocol definitions from <https://github.com/googleapis/googleapis>.

 #### Go